klict/activepal-portfolio/README.md

 | start| text |The date and time when an activity was started  |
 | stop| text|The date and time when an activity ended |

 **Vyntus  dataset**

-Vyntus is an device which analyzes  breathing of a person.
-The Vyntus dataset contains allot of features but we only used specifick features in the MET-regression models
+Vyntus is a device which analyzes the breathing of a person.
+The Vyntus dataset contains a lot of features but we only used specific features in the MET-regression models

 | column | datatype | description|
 |--------|----------|------------|
 |vyn_time| timestamp| The date and time when breathing is analyzed |
 | vyn_VO2 | int | rate of oxygen consumption |

 **ActivPAL dataset**

 This dataset was both used to develop both MET-regression and activity recognition models